sombriks/node-simple/README.md

 cd simple-roadmap
-npm init -y # creates the `package.json` file, this folder is a node project now npm i koa touch index.mjs # you can use just .js extension, but adpting explicit .mjs or .cjs gives more control over module style
+npm init -y # creates the `package.json` file, this folder is a node project now npm i koa touch index.mjs # you can use just .js extension, but adopting explicit .mjs or .cjs gives more control over module style
 ```

 This is the initial content of index.mjs: